JetBrains/teamcity-sdk-docs/topics/spa-ui-plugins.md

 __What is the difference between `PlaceID.ALL_PAGES_FOOTER` and `PlaceID.SAKURA_*`?__

 To understand it, let us explain the Plugin Wrapper workflow.
 In TeamCity 2020 EAP1, at the beginning of an HTML parsing, we send a request to [`[TEAMCITY_BASE_URL]/app/placeId/__ALL__`](http://localhost:8111/bs/app/placeId/__ALL__).
 The server responds with the mapping `PlaceID` → `Array<Plugins>`.
 Each entry in this map contains metadata about the plugin: name, controller URL, list of attached CSS, and JS files.
-That is how Plugin Wrapper understands that there are some plugins attached to its `PlaceID`.
-Then, Plugin Wrapper starts requesting every plugin.
+That is how Plugin Wrappers understand that there are some plugins attached to theirs `PlaceID`.
+Then, every Plugin Wrapper starts requesting its' every plugin.
 When the HTML is loaded, Plugin Wrapper creates a plugin using the HTML: `new Plugin(PlaceID, {content: HTML, ..., _onCreate: { loadScripts..., loadStyles...}_})`.
 In other words, the plugin creation consists of multiple steps: request HTML, parse HTML, create a plugin with parsed HTML, add subscription to the `ON_CREATE` event, where the styles and scripts are loaded asynchronously.

 It is possible to explain it as a dialog between Frontend App (F), Plugin Wrapper (PW), and Server (S):